kablag/AScall/README.md

 Sample files are available in
 [examples folder](https://github.com/kablag/AScall/tree/master/examples) of *AScall*.
 These files are BioRad CFX *pcrd* format and *rdml* converted.
 Also there is manual genotyping results file - *genotyping.xlsx*.
+Click button *Use Sample File* to load `01.rdml` file.

 ## Data import